elehcimd/stratosphere/README.md

 ### Adding new Jupyter notebooks and Voilà web apps

 You can access Jupyter lab from the main dashboard.
 The notebooks located in the subdirectory `webapps` are also published as Voilà web applications.
 The example notebook `01 kb overview.ipynb` shows how to query the knowledge base with SQL and Pandas.
+The `stratosphere` Python package is included directly from source extending the `PYTHONPATH` env variable and it is located at `/shared/src/stratosphere`.

 ### Adding a new scraper